larryhastings/correlate/README.md

 I'm not sure what the *big-O* notation is for the "match boiler".
 The pathological worst case, where every match has the same score, is probably on the order of *O*(n log n), where the `log n` component represents the recursive operations.

-Even in the pathological worst case, where every match has the same score, and they're all connected to each other via having `value_a` and `value_b` in common, the recursive step would still tend to cut the group in half, cutting down the number of recursive steps to `log n`.
+Even in the pathological worst case, where every match has the same score, and they're all connected to each other via having `value_a` and `value_b` in common, I don't think the "match boiler" gets to *O*(n²).
+The thing is, sooner or later the recursive step would cut the "group" of "connected items" in half (see next section).
+It's guaranteed *not* to recurse on every single item.
+So I assert that roughly cuts the number of recursive steps down to `log n`, in the pathological worst case that you would never see in real-world data.

 #### Cheap Recursion And The "Grouper"

 But wait!
 It gets even more complicated!

 Compared to the rest of the algorithm, the recursive step is quite expensive.
-It does reduce the domain of the problem, so it's guaranteed to complete... someday.
-But if we're not careful it'll perform a lot of expensive, needless, and redundant calculations.
+It does reduce the domain of the problem at every step, so it's guaranteed to complete... someday.
+But if we're not careful, it'll perform a lot of expensive and needless redundant calculations.
 So there are a bunch of optimizations to the recursive step, mainly to do with the group of matches that have the same score.